Fast Inference, Agents & Chatbots: Proven strategies from AI experts to build reliable apps.Grab your seat →

 The latest research on this topic suggests that using LLMs like GPT-4 to evaluate outputs is a scalable and explainable way to approximate human preference.
 You can currently use our Workflow Evaluation Metric feature in Vellum to do just that.

 Vellum’s platform for building production LLM application aims to solve just that.
 We provide the tooling layer to experiment with prompts and models, evaluate their quality, and make changes with confidence once in production.
-If you’re interested, you can request early access here!
+If you’re interested, you talk with our AI experts here!
 You can also subscribe to our blog and stay tuned for updates from us.

 Akash Sharma